Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The Inverse participation ratio

+{\it{Generic states in the bulk of the band:}} In Fig.~\ref{fig:ipr3}a) we shows a close-up of the IPR data in the energy interval $E \in [2.45,2.63]$.
+A close inspection of the curves indicates that $I_2$ has a non-monotonic behavior for the majority of the states: it decreases initially and then starts to increase after reaching a minimum roughly in the interval $W_\star \in [0.07, 0.28]$.
+Such non-monotonicity is also highlighted in Fig.~\ref{fig:ipr1}b), where we plot $I_2$ as a function of the disorder for four selected values of the energy across the energy band, showing that $I_2$ first slightly decreases at small $W$ and then increases sharply at larger $W$, resulting in a minimum at the characteristic scale $W_\star$.

-The position of the minimum of $I_2$ depends slightly on the energy and it moves to smaller disorder as the energy is increased towards the band edge.
+The position of the minimum of $I_2$ depends on the energy, and varies in an irregular way, signaling the fact that the responsiveness of different eigenstates to the random perturbation fluctuates strongly.
+For $N=8119$, we find that $W_\star$ can vary between $0.07$ and $0.28$ when varying $E$ across the energy band.
 Fig.~\ref{fig:ipr2}a) shows a plot of $I_2$ {\it vs} $W$ for $E=0.447$ for three values of $N$.
 This plot shows that the minimum of $I_2$ is shifted to larger values of the disorder for smaller sizes.
 This behavior can be understood as follows: The disorder scale $W_\star$ corresponds to the value of $W$ such that the 2D localization length $\xi_{\rm loc}$ becomes of the order of the system size $L = N^{1/2}$.
-Since in 2D $\xi_{\rm loc}$ diverges exponentially for $W \to 0$, with an energy-dependent prefactor (states at the band edges localize faster than states at the middle of the spectrum), the larger is $N$ the smaller is $W_\star$ and the larger is $E$ the smaller is $W_\star$.
-More precisely, one expects that:
+Since in 2D $\xi_{\rm loc}$ diverges exponentially for $W \to 0$, the larger is $N$ the smaller is $W_\star$.
+More precisely, one expects that :

-with $c(E)$ being a decreasing function of $E$.
-This is confirmed by Fig.~\ref{fig:ipr2}b), where we plot the evolution of $W_\star$ as a function of the log of the system size for $E=0.447$ (similar results are found for other values of $E$ in the bulk of the spectrum).
+where $c(E)$ is an energy-dependent parameter which depends on the eigenvectors' sensitivity to the random perturbation, and fluctuates strongly from one eigenvector to another.
+This scaling of $W_\star$ is verified in Fig.~\ref{fig:ipr2}b), where we plot the evolution of $W_\star$ as a function of the log of the system size for $E=0.447$ (a similar trend with $N$ is found for other values of $E$ in the bulk of the spectrum).
 The dashed line is a fit of the data of the form of Eq.~\eqref{eq:wstar}, which indeed reproduces well the results.
 Since D $=2$ is the lower critical dimension for Anderson localization, in our 2D model, the characteristic crossover scale $W_\star$ decreases exceedingly slowly with the system size, and is still quite large even for very large approximants.